 Yoga 101 - See Yoga 101 flyer below

 This is a Level 1-2 Slow Flow and Deep Stretch class: flow based moving meditation to warm the muscles followed by holding a series of poses to facilitate deeper work into the connective tissue.
 This is a beginner-accessible class.

 This gentle basics (Level 1) class is traditional yoga at it's best.
 You will be guided through a series of poses and breath work tailored toward beginners.
 You will leave this class feeling relaxed and peaceful.

 This power flow class provides a way to build a strong body, mind and spirit.
-With a traditional mind, body, breath connection, our goal is to consistently push to find our edge with the "enough but not too much" philosophy.
+With a traditional mind, body, breath connection, our goal is to consistently push to find our edge with the "enough, but not too much" philosophy.
 We will hold challenging, strength-building poses and deep, opening stretches.
-This class is not for the beginner, but modifications are provided for different levels.
+This class is not for beginners, but modifications are provided for different levels.

 This gentle vinyasa flow class is tailored toward the beginner to intermediate-level yogi.
 We will concentrate on yoga breath, balance and postures with a focus to increase strength and flexibilty, provide relaxation and optimize the health of our bodies and minds.
 Equipment used/provided in class includes: blocks. bolsters, straps and blankets.